ngojenny/pd-notes/complete-intro-to-react-v5-brian-holt/notes.md

 class ErrorBoundary extends Component {
   state = { hasError: false, redirect: false };

-  static getDerivedStateFromError() {
+  // like a lifecycle method, will get called when there's an error
+  // since it gets called - we know there was an error and set hasError to true static getDerivedStateFromError() {
     return { hasError: true };
   }